ASLawan/alx-system_engineering-devops/0x1A-application_server/README.md

 ### Task 3: Add a route with query parameters
 - Added more configuraation to ngxin config file
 - Add a route with query parameters

+### Task 4: Let's do this for your API
+- Cloned a new repo
+- Setup nginx with a new /api/ route pointing to a gunicorn instance on port 5002